-The TigerSwitch 10/100/1000, SMC8126L2, is an intelligent Layer 2 switch with 26 10/100/1000BASE-T ports, four of which are combination ports that are shared with four SFP transceiver slots (see Figure 1-1, Ports 21-24).
+The SMC8926EM and SMC8950EM are intelligent multilayer switches (Layer 2, 3) with 24/48 10/100/1000BASE-T ports, four of which are combination ports\ that are shared with four SFP transceiver slots (see Figure 1-1, Ports 21-24/45-48).
+The rear panel provides two slots for single-port 10 Gigabit Ethernet hot-swappable expansion modules, and two stacking ports.
+Units can be stacked up to eight high through the built-in stacking ports that provide a 50 Gbps stack backplane.

-The SMC8126L2 includes an SNMP-based management agent embedded on the main board, which supports both in-band and out-of-band access for managing the switch.
+The switches include an SNMP-based management agent embedded on the main board, which supports both in-band and out-of-band access for managing the stack.

-The switch can easily tame your network with full support for Spanning Tree Protocol, Multicast Switching, and Virtual LANs.
-It brings order to poorly performing networks by segregating them into separate broadcast domains with IEEE 802.1Q compliant VLANs, empowers multimedia applications with multicast switching and CoS services.
+These switches can easily tame your network with full support for Spanning Tree Protocol, Multicast Switching, Virtual LANs, and IP routing.
+It brings order to poorly performing networks by segregating them into separate broadcast domains with IEEE 802.1Q compliant VLANs, empowers multimedia applications with multicast switching and CoS services, and eliminates conventional router bottlenecks.